Page loading ... Please wait.

 Printer Friendly Page

 Just as you can use different types of cherries to make a Cherry Pie, you can also use different types of pastry crusts.
-If you have a personal favorite, by all means use it instead of this recipe for Pate Brisee, which is a short crust pastry.
+If you have a personal favorite, by all means use it instead of this pie crust recipe.
+This crust is known as Pate Brisee, which is a short crust pastry.
 Pate Brisee is a combination of butter and flour with a little salt and sugar added for flavor.
 Water binds all the ingredients together and you end up with a pastry that has a wonderful buttery flavor and crumbly texture.
-I have chosen a top crust that is in the form of pastry stars which makes for a very festive pie, especially at your next 4th of July celebration.
-(This innovative idea comes from Martha Stewart excellent new books called 'Martha's Stewart's Baking Handbook'.)
+I have chosen a top crust that is in the form of pastry stars (you could use other shapes of cookie cutters) which makes for a very festive pie, especially at your next 4th of July celebration.
 If you prefer, though, you could use a lattice crust (like this Strawberry Rhubarb Pie) or you could simply have just a round of pastry (like this Apple Pie) with a few slits cut into the pastry.

 As I mentioned above, there are two types of cherries that can be used to make a Cherry Pie, sweet or sour, with many varieties within each classification.
 The type of cherry used will affect how much sugar is added to the cherry filling.
-I find that sour cherries need the full amount of sugar given in the recipe, whereas a little less is needed for sweet cherries.
+I find that sour cherries need the full amount of sugar given in the recipe, whereas a little less sugar is needed for sweet cherries.
 Be sure to taste and adjust the amount of sugar.
 What I will say if you are using fresh cherries, either sweet or sour, is that they should be pitted.
 And the easiest way to pit cherries is to buy a cherry pitter, a very inexpensive and effective tool.
-Along with the cherries and sugar, the filling has a little tapioca to thicken the cherry juices, salt to bring out the cherry's flavor, a little vanilla extract, Kirsch, and lemon juice (to prevent discoloration).
-The cherry pie is baked until the crust is golden brown and the cherry juices are beginning to bubble.
-Let the pie cool on a wire rack for at least an hour before cutting.
-Serve with vanilla ice cream.
+Along with the cherries and sugar, the filling has a little tapioca to thicken the cherry juices, salt to bring out the cherry's flavor, a little vanilla extract and Kirsch (cherry liqueur) for flavor, and lemon juice (to prevent the cherries from turning brown).
+Once baked, let the pie cool on a wire rack for at least an hour before cutting so the fruit juices have time to be absorbed back into the cherries.

-Pate Brisee: In a food processor, place the flour, salt, and sugar and process until combined.
+Pie Crust: In a food processor, place the flour, salt, and sugar and process until combined.
 Add the butter and process until the mixture resembles coarse meal (about 15 seconds).
 Pour 1/4 cup (60 ml) water in a slow, steady stream, through the feed tube until the dough just holds together when pinched.
 If necessary, add more water.
-Do not process more than 30 seconds.

 Turn the dough onto your work surface and gather into a ball.
-Divide the dough in half, flattening each half into a disk, cover with plastic wrap, and refrigerate for about one hour before using.
+Divide the dough in half, flattening each half into a disk.
+Then cover with plastic wrap and refrigerate for about one hour or until firm.
 This will chill the butter and relax the gluten in the flour.

 After the dough has chilled sufficiently, remove one portion of the dough from the fridge and place it on a lightly floured surface.
 Roll the pastry into a 12 inch (30 cm) circle.
 (To prevent the pastry from sticking to the counter and to ensure uniform thickness, keep lifting up and turning the pastry a quarter turn as you roll (always roll from the center of the pastry outwards).)
 Fold the dough in half and gently transfer to a 9 inch (23 cm) pie pan.
 Brush off any excess flour and tuck the overhanging pastry under itself, crimping as desired.
 Refrigerate the pastry, covered with plastic wrap, while you roll out the remaining pastry and make the cherry filling.